 Accident Scene Mapping with a Drone

-A drone can be flown over an accident scene quickly to capture all the detail.
+PhotoModeler has been used since the early 1990s as a key tool in the accident reconstructionist’s toolbox.
+While much of this work is done with ground photography, the advent of drones / UAVs has made aerial mapping much more accessible.
+A drone can be flown over an accident scene to quickly capture all the details.
 Combined with some ground photos, this allows the scene to be cleared more quickly and the road reopened.

 The results are accurate diagrams and maps of the scene, along with accurate distance and angle measurements that are important for the reconstructionist or the forensic specialist.